Michael A. Bogdan, MD, FACS Roger W. Cason, MD 2301 Plastic Surgery 2301 Westgate Plaza

 Tummy Tuck Recovery & Results

-While patient experiences vary, the recovery after a full tummy tuck generally proceeds along the following timeline:
+While patient experiences vary, the recovery after a full tummy tuck generally proceeds along the following general timeline:

 Can I Combine a Tummy Tuck With Other Procedures?